Abbey of Saint Mary of the Valley of Jehosaphat

 Abbey of Saint Mary of the Valley of Jehosaphat was a Benedictine abbey situated east of the Old City of Jerusalem, founded by Godfrey of Bouillon on the believed site of the Tomb of the Virgin Mary.

 History

 The abbey was built near a Byzantine church containing the shrine of Mary's Assumption.
 The first monks of the abbey were from Godfrey's entourage.
 They managed the Church of Saint Mary, the Grotto of the Agony, and the Church of Gethsemane, all located near the Mount of Olives.

 Arnulf of Chocques renovated the church in 1112.
-Morphia, wife of King Baldwin II, was buried there, starting a precedent whereby queens of Jerusalem were buried apart from their husbands, who were entombed in the Church of the Holy Sepulchre.
-In 1120, Baldwin II installed his cousin Gilduin of Le Puiset, son of Hugh I of Le Puiset, as abbot.
+Queen Morphia was buried there, starting a precedent whereby queens of Jerusalem were buried apart from their husbands, who were entombed in the Church of the Holy Sepulchre.
+In 1120, King Baldwin II installed his cousin Gilduin of Le Puiset, son of Hugh I of Le Puiset, as abbot.
 Queen Melisende was also buried there.

+Early travelers described the church and grotto in their travelogues.
+These include Descriptio terrae sanctae (Description of the Holy Land) by German priest John of Würzburg (fl.
+1160s) and Libellus de Locis Sanctis attributed to the unknown monk Theoderich (12th century).